 01 of 08

-This goes double for whole shrimp (i.e. ones with their heads still attached).
-The heads contain an enzyme that can quickly turn the flesh mushy if not separated from the body immediately after they're caught.
-Freezing pauses this process, but thawing starts it right up again.
+This goes double for whole shrimp (i.e. with heads still attached).
+The heads contain an enzyme that can quickly turn the flesh mushy if not separated from the body immediately after harvesting.

 02 of 08